boluogun-adeola/VGG-Internship/README.md

-VGG internship assignment to create a simple registration form
+A simple registration form built with html and css